Kubvv/Latte_Compiler/README.md

 # Latte_Compiler
 A Haskell written Complier for Latte language, done for compiler construction course.
-It will most likely compile to x86.
+It compiles to x86_64.
 ## Running the compiler

 You can compile and run the compiler using following commands: